We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These deep cleansing charcoal pore strips from Bioré are designed to remove blackheads, dirt, and excess oil.
 They’re dermatologist-tested, hypoallergenic, vegan, and cruelty-free.

 These strips are rated a 2 by the EWG.
-They do contain methylparaben, though.
-If you’re looking to avoid parabens, this product may not be a good choice.
+They do contain methylparaben, though, so if you’re looking to avoid parabens, this product may not be a good choice.

 This product from TONYMOLY is a multi-step pore treatment that comes with three separate strips.
 First is a gel strip made with sage extract, witch hazel extract, and strawberry seed oil.
 It brings blackheads and sebum to the surface of your pores.